Activity 2.1 1 Centroids Conclusion Answers

 2. Employ the “Strip Method” for Curved Boundaries

-3. take advantage of CAD or Spreadsheet Automation
+3. apply CAD or Spreadsheet Automation

 4. Check Against Moment of Inertia Calculations